voxpupuli/puppet-nfs/REFERENCE.md

 Data type: `Boolean`

-The nfs_v4 parameter is used to determine if the nfs client should use nfs version 4.
+The nfs_v4 parameter is used to determine if the NFS client should use NFS version 4.
-Valid values are 'true' and 'false'.
-Default is 'false'.

 Default value: `$nfs::nfs_v4_client`